Schwinger effect with backreaction in 1+1D massive QED with a strong external field: Capacitor breakdown revisited

 Thus, the background profile (\ref{eq: moving plates}) corresponds to a positively charged plate moving to the left until it reaches $x=-L$, together with a negatively charged plate moving to the right until it reaches $x=+L$.

 The previous work \cite{Chu.Vachaspati2010apr, Gold.McGady.ea2021oct,Pham.Zager.ea2025apr} did not impose any boundary conditions at the capacitor plates.
 The field can then become non-zero outside, which may be interpreted as allowing the created particles passing through the plates.
 Another option we consider is to impose $\braket{\phi}=0$ at the plates, which can be thought of as causing fields and particles to reflect off the plates, as if they are impenetrable mirrors.
-In each case we solved Eq.~(\ref{eq:PDE for <phi>}) numerically with $q=1,m=0.1,E_{0}=1,v=0.8, L=20$.
-We use a standard forth-order Runge-Kutta method to solve the PDE (\ref{eq:PDE for <phi>}).
+In each case, we solved Eq.~(\ref{eq:PDE for <phi>}) numerically.
+Since $q$ has the dimension of mass as we can see in Eq.~\eqref{eq:M=q/sqrt{pi}}, we use it as a reference and set other parameters as $m/q=0.1,E_{0}/q=1,v=0.8, qL=20$.
+We use a standard fourth-order Runge-Kutta method to solve the PDE (\ref{eq:PDE for <phi>}).

 Fig.~\ref{fig: non reflective plates} shows the case of the penetrable plates.
 In this case, the time dependence eventually ceases as the dynamical part of the field spreads out to infinity.
 The final static state of the electric field can be found by solving Eq.~(\ref{eq:PDE for <phi>}) assuming no time dependence, taking the external electric field to be in its final state, with the capacitor fully assembled.
 By expanding $\braket{\phi}$ perturbatively in $m$ as